Djokovic wins record-equalling 20th Grand Slam and sixth Wimbledon title - RFI

 "It was more than a battle.
 He is a true Italian hammer I felt it on my skin," said Djokovic of Berrettini.

-"It means none of us three will stop.
-Roger and Rafa are legends they are the reason I am where I am today."
+Of sharing the record with Federer and Nadal, he said: "It means none of us three will stop.
+Roger and Rafa are legends, they are the reason I am where I am today.

+"They showed me what I needed to do to get stronger, physically, tactically and mentally.
+Over the last 10 years it has been an incredible journey that's not stopping here."

 Federer -- who bowed out in the quarter-finals while Nadal did not play -- tweeted his congratulations.

-The Serb also now has 85 career titles while he has become the first man to break the $150 million prize money barrier.
+Djokovic also now has 85 career titles while he has become the first man to break the $150 million prize money barrier.#photo1

 A gold medal at the Tokyo Olympics could give him the first ever Golden Grand Slam by a male player.